 Due to our international online learning community, there are no set meeting times for the PDC and all of the content is prerecorded.
 For the PDC PRO, small groups meetings will be organized by time zone.

 This online PDC is led by OSU instructors Andrew Millison and Marisha Auerbach, who have benefited thousands of students by sharing insights from 20+ years of experience in permaculture design.

 By learning one-on-one with Andrew, Marisha and their team, you can avoid common mistakes and receive experienced guidance throughout the process.

 We are excited to work with a variety of learners, and we guarantee an education you won't find elsewhere.

 In just ten (or twenty) weeks, you will:

-This course recommends the following accompanying textbook: Practical Permaculture: For Home Landscapes, Your Community, and the Whole Earth by Jessi Bloom and Dave Boehnlein
+This course requires the following accompanying textbook: Practical Permaculture: For Home Landscapes, Your Community, and the Whole Earth by Jessi Bloom and Dave Boehnlein

 This is a fully online course and requires a certain level of basic computer literacy to be successful.
 Please review this Required Hardware and Software page to make sure the course is feasible for you.

 As part of the course, we use free online programs to do site analysis and create design reports.
 We provide instructions within the course, but familiarity with these programs prior to the course will enhance your experience and prepare you for the work: